Online Nurse Education Degree & Certificate Programs

 Johns Hopkins University School of Nursing offers an online post-master’s nursing education certificate program.
 Ranked #1 for its doctor of nursing practice program and #2 for its nursing master’s program, the university provides a comprehensive certificate curriculum over three semesters, including courses on teaching strategies, online teaching and learning, evaluation, and curriculum theory and design.
 The program prepares students for instructional or administrative positions in nursing education and allows them to sit for the NLN Certified Nurse Educator examination.

 Two eligibility options are available: licensure as a registered nurse with a master’s or doctoral degree in nursing education and relevant work experience.
 Students enrolled in a master’s specialty track or doctoral degree program can add the post-master’s nurse educator certificate by submitting a written request.
-The program also offers a teaching practicum, optional but can be taken as the final course in the sequence and designed in various settings.
+The program also offers a teaching practicum, which is optional but can be taken as the final course in the sequence and designed in various settings.

-• Location: Baltimore, MD
+- Location: Baltimore, MD

-• Duration: One year
+- Duration: One year

-• Accreditation: Commission on Collegiate Nursing Education (CCNE)
+- Accreditation: Commission on Collegiate Nursing Education (CCNE)

 University of Nevada, Las Vegas (Online)